adri326/5dchess-notation/USAGE.md

 # 5dchess-notation's built-in converter

-This repository includes a converter, written in node.js.
+This repository includes a converter and previewer, written in node.js.

-To run it, you will need a version of Node.js with an `esm` supporting the `"type": "module"` flag (v12.x and higher).
+To run it, you will need a version of Node.js with `esm` supporting the `"type": "module"` flag (v12.x and higher).
 As the writing of this document, the latest version of Node.js is `14.8.0`; running with this version does not require the `--experimental-modules` flag, although previous versions did.

 ## Installation